danielllesk/SpotiSnake/README.md

 - **🖼️ Reveal Artwork**: Each apple you eat reveals a piece of the album cover of the album you chose
 - **🎵 Dynamic Music**: New tracks play every 5 apples eaten, with progressive speed
 - **🥚 Hidden Easter Egg**: Discover a secret track for a special surprise!

+## ⚠️ Important Update

+**Unfortunately, due to Spotify's updated API permissions and development mode restrictions, the music playback feature is no longer available in this version.
+The game is currently live on [itch.io](https://danielllesk.itch.io/spotisnake) but without music functionality.**

+**For the latest version of the code, please visit: [SpotiSnake 2.0](https://github.com/danielllesk/spotisnake2.0)**

 ---